 1. Traditional Mortgages

-Alongside the down payment, you’ll incur closing costs, which range from 2% to 5% of the loan amount.
-Interest rates for investment property mortgages are often higher than those for primary residences, averaging 5%–7% depending on your credit score and lender.
+On top of the down payment, closing costs add another 2% to 5% of the loan amount.
+Interest rates on investment property mortgages tend to run higher than rates for primary residences, averaging 5% to 7% depending on your credit profile and the lender.

 - Benefits: Traditional mortgages offer long repayment terms (15–30 years), spreading out costs and making monthly payments more manageable.